rolandgem/Data-Science-Project/README.md

 These trained models can be loaded as decribed in the notebook and used to classify new data.

 ## Case Question 2: Pong

+The solution for the pong - option B problem is found in the notebook **pong.ipynb**.

+The trained reinforcement learning (RL) model is saved in a pickle file called **RL.pkl**.

+The trained model can be loaded as described in the notebook.

+**NB:** Running the notebook takes a long time.